 Another outdoor gem, the Socrates Sculpture Park in Queens, is always free.
 Once an abandoned riverside landfill, the park was transformed into one of NYC’s best free art attractions by a dedicated community group.
-If you’re lucky, some days you can even get tours of the park from local artists.
+If you’re lucky, you can even get tours of the park from local artists on some days.

 The Staten Island Ferry has been transporting New Yorkers to work and back for more than a hundred years.
 So, what’s so special about this commuter ferry?
 Well, it just so happens to go straight past the Statue of Liberty, giving passengers an incredible view of Lady Liberty for the princely sum of absolutely nothing.
 The view departing and coming back into New York isn’t bad, either.
-The journey takes 25 minutes, departing every half an hour – but avoid rush hour.
+The journey takes 25 minutes and leaves every half an hour – but avoid rush hour.

 Walls and walls of leather-bound books, huge stone lions guarding the entrance and a dazzling series of rooftop murals depicting a heaven-like sky – the New York Public Library is not your average library.
 Only a few rooms are open to the public, so it doesn’t take long to look around.
-One thing you’ll notice is that the library is incredibly well used – be careful not to disturb those using its facilities when you visit.
+One thing you’ll notice is that the library is incredibly well used so be careful not to disturb those using its facilities when you visit.

 A sombre reminder of a terrible atrocity, the Ground Zero 9/11 Memorial is at once powerful and moving.
 The names of the fallen trace the edges of the Twin Towers’ original foundations, while a never-ending fountain flows at the centre of each site.
 You might notice a red rose placed in some of the names – in an act of touching remembrance, this marks the victim’s birthday.
 Be respectful, this is still very much a place of mourning for many.